This page describes CAAPR, the Combined

 required.
 Further, it is no small task, and one about which

-authorities disagree.
-I believe that for CAAPR the only
+various authorities disagree.
+I believe that for CAAPR the

-approach is to place the mark adjacent to the vowel which is stressed.
+only practical approach is to place the mark adjacent to the vowel

-Even here, there is controversy as to whether the
+which is stressed.
+Even here, there is controversy as

-justifying this decision.
-Note that CAAPR shows stress in one
+decision.
+Note that CAAPR shows stress in one syllable

-syllable words, except for weak forms of words like <the>
+words, except for weak forms of words like <the> and

 (Just as a curiosity, I observe that the actual definition of X-Sampa calls for the use of the characters /"/ and /%/ to represent stress.
 I've never actually seen this done: in my experience, the symbols /'/ and /,/, which closely resemble the equivalent IPA symbols, are used instead.
 This explains the strange notation in the Sampa column of the table above.)